 Whatever their age, there are always baby games to play.
-Not only will they stimulate his or her growth and development, but you'll have lots of fun too!

 A baby's senses are only beginning to develop at this stage, but there are still games you can play with very young babies.

 Babies love bubble tubs, whether you buy a bottle or froth up your own with dish soap and water.
 Blow them so that your baby has to move his or her head to watch them as this will encourage the neck muscles to strengthen.
 Older babies will enjoy grabbing the bubbles to pop them!

 Buy some finger puppets (or make your own from old gloves - your baby won't mind the DIY look!).
 You can give each puppet a different voice and entertain your baby with a range of gestures.
 Get the puppet to walk up your baby's body or legs and wait for the giggles to start...

 Babies adore copying adults at play time.
 Get two mirrors and make faces into yours.
 Your baby will copy you and will love being able to see him or herself making a face back!

 Sound it out...